 How to Apply

-1. Complete and submit the Program application to the SIS Office of International Program Development by the application deadline.
+to the SIS Office of International Programs (OIP) by the specified

-3. VUW makes the final admissions decision and corresponds directly with Program participants regarding course registration, orientation programs, etc.
+VUW makes the final admissions decision and corresponds directly with

 The Program is competitive, and applying does not guarantee admission.